rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 This effectively means that all results for a particular term are pulled sequentially from **one** node.
 This is opposed to a _local index_, or partitioning by document, which effectively allows you to parallelize the query across all nodes.
-There are tradeoffs for either method and I don't want to discuss that in this blog post.
+There are trade-offs for either method and I don't want to discuss that in this blog post.
-However, it's good to keep in mind <sup>1<sup>.
+However, it's good to keep in mind <sup>1</sup>.
 My goal with this post is to show how you can improve the performance of this type of query with the current version of Search <sup>2</sup>.